atomgalaxy/wg21-throw-from-noexcept/paper.md

 `noexcept` and `[[throws_nothing]]`, as well as the deprecated exception specifications on functions, specify what kind, and whether, exceptions can be propagated from functions.
-Lewis Baker's paper [TODO FIND LEWIS PAPER CITATION] on allowable exception specifications is also proposing further additions in this space.
+Lewis Baker's paper [@P3166R0] on allowable exception specifications is also proposing further additions in this space.

 This paper proposes a new assertion kind, to be added to `pre`, `post`, and `assert`: `excspec`.
 It is the assertion kind that is used for exception